rapPayne/AngularLabs/README.md

 npm install
 npm start
 ```
 If you want to use a solution from a prior lab as a starter, either copy the whole folder to a new one or simply begin editing the code in that folder.
+Just realize that you may need to change the path to the server folder in package.json.

 # About the warehouse data
-We have products, locations, orders, and customers.
-They are stored in collections (aka tables) in a mongo database.
+We have products, locations, orders, customers, and users.
+They are stored in collections (aka tables) in a flat file JSON database.

 ## Orders
 Have a status: